Cyclokitty/100-days-of-code/log.md

 I enjoyed the CS50 course so much that I decided to watch week 2's video and work on the first assignment.

 The video was interesting and I finished the initials.c assignment pretty easily.
 I'll work on the next two tomorrow.

+## Day 51: February 23, 2017

+I spent a couple of hours on the caesar cipher.
+The video about how to work out the cipher was one of the best I've ever seen.
+I'm at the last part of the cipher and Ihave more thinking to do.